Skip to main content

 A 721 exchange does not trigger a taxable event, and the IRS will not collect taxes on any realized capital gains from the property sale.
 In brief, here’s how the 721 exchange process works:

-A 721 tax-deferred exchange can provide farmland owners with many more benefits and understanding this valuable tool can save farmland owners thousands of dollars in addition to flexibility heretofore unavailable.
+A 721 tax-deferred exchange can provide farmland owners with many more benefits.
+Understanding this valuable tool can save farmland owners thousands of dollars in addition to flexibility heretofore unavailable.

-Professional Fund Management means shareholders benefit from expert managers that oversee Fund operations, decision making, acquisitions and dispositions.
+Professional Fund managers mean shareholders benefit from financial Ag expert that oversee farm acquisitions and dispositions.
 Additionally, farms are professionally managed with commercial farm management companies that maximize returns with proper lease structures and oversight, discounts, capital improvements & progressive partnerships.

 What does the Code of Federal Regulations Say?